SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Feedback is often tricky when your brain has shut down after the debate and you try to make up something from your own notes.
 I personally write down my feedback while the speeches are going on.
 The moment a question comes to my mind during the speech like, "Missing reasoning", I write it down in brackets.
 It helps me deliver the feedback quicker when I'm asked for it.

+Ideally the judges who conduct sessions are ones who've read and understood the manual, so that they have Wrong feedback can set debaters back quite a bit because they approach future debates believing this is right, and also ignore tourney adjes who contradict this feedback because "these tourney adjes don't know what they're talking about".

 **The impulsive way to give feedback is telling people how they messed up and what they can improve on.
 But I think you should consciously try to tell people what they got right as well for a few reasons.**
 - Freshers often do random genius stuff they weren't taught to do, like weighing sometimes.
 Give them a signal that this is something good which they should keep going.